microsoft/NLU.DevOps/docs/Analyze.md

 dotnet nlu benchmark -e utterances.json -a results.json
 ```

 The `utterances.json` argument is the path to the "expected" utterances file, usually the file path you supplied to the `test` command.
-The `results.json` is the path to the
-to the output utterances from a `test` command (see [Testing an NLU model](Test.md) for more details).
+The `results.json` argument is the path to the output utterances from a `test` command (see [Testing an NLU model](Test.md) for more details).
 The two files must have the same number of utterances in the exact same order, which will be the case if you supply the same `utterances.json` to the `compare` or `benchmark` command as you supplied to `test`.

 For example, if you use the training cases supplied in [Training an NLU model](Train.md#getting-started) and the test cases supplied in [Testing an NLU model](Test.md#getting-started) on LUIS, you will recall that we had one resulting intent that was incorrectly labeled with the "None" intent.
 In this case, the `compare` command will generate passing tests (either true positive or true negative) for all text, intents, and entities, except for the one mismatched case.
 The mismatched case will generate a single failing test result, labeled as a false negative intent.
 Here is the specific output:
 ```bash